webyrd/n-grams-for-synthesis/README.md

 # n-grams-for-synthesis

-n-gram probabilities based on Lisp code, for directing search of the relational Scheme interpreter
+n-gram probabilities based on Lisp code, for directing search of the relational Scheme interpreter, and a prototype example relational interpreter with a search (crudely) informed by these probabilities.

 Based on detailed discussions with Michael Ballantyne, Rob Zinkov, Greg Rosenblatt, Evan Donahue, Nehal Patel.

+Please see the `EXPLAIN.txt` file in `relational-interpreter` for details on the relational interpreters.

-Example usage using Chez Scheme:
+Example generation of bigrams using Chez Scheme:

 ```
 > (load "n-grams.scm")